-Welcome to the 15th Annual "Run for the Toad."
+Welcome to the 16th Annual "Run for the Toad."
 It is our pleasure to work each year with the many sponsors, volunteers and race participants, to produce one of Canada's premier sporting events.
-For the past fourteen years your commitment to this event has raised tremendous awareness and financial support for the Grand River Conservation Foundation.
+For the past fifteen years your commitment to this event has raised tremendous awareness and financial support for the Grand River Conservation Foundation.

 There will be trained medical staff on the course, accompanied by a doctor.
 If you become ill or injured, remain calm until help arrives.
 Please feel free to discuss any of the typical everyday running injuries with the support medical teams located at the medical tent center.